 But it didn’t last.
 It didn’t last because it was the wrong solution.

-Negative Body Image – Still Never Happy
+Still Never Happy With Myself

-Now I was picking apart the loose skin on my abdomen from multiple pregnancies.
+Except now I was picking apart the loose skin on my abdomen from multiple pregnancies.
 I was looking at the areas that I didn’t have lipo on and I was beating myself up over deciding not to do them.

 I lost some weight but not a lot because lipo is for body shaping and not weight loss.
 And even though they had told me that, somehow my mind heard what it wanted and I thought I would be different and I WOULD lose more weight.

 At the end of the day, I was still miserable with what I saw reflected back at me in that mirror.
 I still despised what I saw.

-I Still Hated Myself
+I Still Hated ME!

-I still despised ME.
+I still despised ME!

 If you don’t know what I am talking about, then you and your thighs are fortunate indeed!